muhammad-deve/GoPort/README.md

    goport auth <token>
    ```

-   Authenticate the CLI with your GoPort account.
+   Authenticate the CLI with your GoPort account and connect it to your server.

 2. **Start a tunnel**